AmrGanz/ocp4_kvm_ansible/README.md

 - libvirt-daemon-driver-network
 - virt-manager
 ```
-- And ofcousre you will need to install Ansible on the bastion host :)
+- And of cousre you will need to install Ansible on the bastion host :)

 # Variables to set before starting the playbook:

-- Variables that you need to be set:
+- Variables that you need to be set in vars/cluster_variables:
 ```
 # Pull secret, it can be grabbed from here "https://cloud.redhat.com/openshift/install/metal/user-provisioned":
 pullsecret: 'PASTE HERE'